finstape/Algorithms-and-data-structures/README.md

 # Algorithms-and-data-structures
-Materials for the practicum for 'Algorithms and data structures' course at SpbU 3rd semester
+Materials for the practicum for "Algorithms and data structures" course at SpbU 3rd semester

 ## Dataset generation